Intuitively, there are 3 concepts in file descriptor in bash: file descriptor number, file descriptor, and the file.

-File descriptor is an object issued by operating system to access a file.
+A file descriptor is an object issued by operating system to access a file.

 File can be seen as a warehouse which contains goods ( data), A warehouse can be attached with many (or zero) gate ( file descriptor).
 The gate is issued (making, destroying) by the manager ( OS).
-Each gate has a key ( file descriptor number) to in order to use/open the door to access good (data) from/to the warehouse.
+Each gate has a key ( file descriptor number) in order to use/open the door to access good (data) from/to the warehouse.
 A key can be used to access at most one gate.

-With these understanding, this command
+With this understanding, this command

 command 2>&1 should be interpreted as following.
 And you will recognize that there is nothing to do with

 2>&1is a file descriptor duplication operation.
 Read more about all other operations here.